 All bent out of shape?
 Follow in the beautifully pedicured footsteps of beauty editors and yoga aficionados worldwide and get yourself straightened out at boutique spa Como Shambhala Estate retreat in Begawan Village, a 15-minute drive away from Ubud.
-This highly rated flagship is renowned for its back-to-nature approach, and promises to soothe, relax, cosset and revivify – while surrounding you in totally tropical, thatched-pavilion, wall-to-wall waterfall luxury of course.
+This highly rated flagship is renowned for its back-to-nature approach, and promises to soothe, relax, cosset and revivify – while surrounding you in a totally tropical, thatched-pavilion, wall-to-wall waterfall of luxury of course.

 Get this when you book through us:

 A Como Shambhala aromatherapy gift; GoldSmiths will also receive a 60-minute massage for two for five-night stays or more.

 Thirty suites, housed in five shared residences, plus five Retreat Pool Villas and four two- or three-bedroom Private Villas.

 Noon, but flexible subject to availability.
 Earliest check-in, 2pm.